PradyumnnaS/DDR/README.md

 #DDR: This Project used for DDR automation
+#Adding comments